-Many unemployed people will claim that they have things going on in their lives that are preventing them from finding work, however it’s how you deal with these obstacles and the attitude you have towards finding work which will ultimately determine how successful you are in securing a job.
+Many unemployed people will claim that they have things going on in their lives that are preventing them from finding work, however it’s how you deal with these obstacles and the attitude you have towards finding work that will ultimately determine how successful you are in securing a job.

 18-year-old Sarra Gallagher is a perfect example of how having the right attitude can make the world of difference.